Walletika/walletika-web-fetch/docs/whitepaper/en.md

 > Walletika team strives to create and innovate many use cases that make WTK token a safe and easy means of payment between people.

-## Walletika Token Distribution Plan According to The Total Supply
+## Walletika token distribution plan according to the total supply
 ### The percentages were distributed based on our own vision that would provide the maximum benefit for investors primarily.
 1. 30% reserve liquidity for Staking services, 20% locked for a year.
 2. 15% for the team, 10% locked for a year.